Open Events and FAQs

 Q: When can I apply for a bursary place?

-A: Financial support may be available to candidates applying to join the Sixth Form.
+A: Financial support may be available to candidates applying to join the Senior School.
 You should indicate on your application form if you wish to apply for a Bursary.
-The bursary application forms are made available on the website from September and should be completed and returned with the relevant supporting material prior to the application deadline.
+Our Finance Team will be in contact with you in the autumn term to give you access to the on-line Bursary application forms.

 Q: How do I apply for an Academic Scholarship?